g40st/Strichliste/README.md

 docker run --rm -p 8888:8080 -v /home/$USER/Downloads/TallyList:/home/user/data -v /home/$USER/Downloads/TallyListBackup:/home/user/backup  g40st/docker_tally_list:latest
 ```

    -v /home/$USER/Downloads/TallyList:... -> This is the location, where the databse will be mounted on the host system.
 You can  specify the location.

   -v /home/$USER/Downloads/TallyListBackup -> The second volumne contains a backup of the database.
-You can point this volume to a USB stick or network drive.
+You can mount this volume to a USB stick or network drive.

   4) Copy the conf/sample-users.txt (repo) in the specified directory (/home/$USER/Downloads/TallyList) and rename it to users.txt.
 You can also edit the users of the application.